I have a lot of feelings about the new ‘Ghost in the Shell’ movie

 If, like me, you’re mostly hoping to see something new, well, you’re in for a treat: This is one of the best-looking science fiction films in years.
 Yes, many of the shots were clearly inspired by the Japanese film, but director Rupert Sanders and his team have translated those animated visuals into a lovingly detailed mix of live action and CGI.

 And while this new Ghost in the Shell certainly draws from its manga and anime predecessors, it seems even more inspired by Blade Runner.
-Of course, any movie depicting a crowded, cyberpunk-y city sits in Blade Runner‘s shadow, but this one doubles down on the debt, crowding its skyline with enormous holographic advertisements — an obvious echo the giant billboards that dominated Ridley Scott’s futuristic Los Angeles.
+Of course, any movie depicting a gritty, cyberpunk-y city sits in Blade Runner‘s shadow, but this one doubles down on the debt, crowding its skyline with enormous holographic advertisements — an obvious echo of the giant billboards that dominated Ridley Scott’s futuristic Los Angeles.

 Somehow, though, Ghost in the Shell doesn’t feel purely derivative — it’s updated Blade Runner‘s oh-so-80s mix of rain, steam and neon into something more that feels more contemporary, with bright splashes of comic book-y color that almost overwhelm the screen.

 And like Blade Runner, the movie’s best ideas are conveyed visually, rather than in the script.
-One of the most compelling things about the movie is the way that almost every character has been altered cybernetically, but for the most part, no one makes a big deal about it.
+One of the most compelling elements is the way that almost every character has been altered cybernetically, but for the most part, no one makes a big deal about it.
 Just seeing the kind of future that Elon Musk might envision is a million times more thought-provoking than endless conversations about “Where do you draw the line between man and machine?” and “What makes us human?”

-So what won’t you enjoy?
-Well, if you want a good script, you’ll have to keep looking.
-While most of Ghost in the Shell‘s best scenes (the violent, slow motion ballet that kicks off the film; an eerie raid on the villain’s headquarters midway through) are wordless, the most annoying moments come when characters talk tediously on and on about grand abstractions like Humanity and The Soul.
+On the other hand, if you want a good script, you’ll have to keep looking.
+While most of Ghost in the Shell‘s best scenes (the violent, slow motion ballet that kicks off the film; an eerie raid on the villain’s headquarters midway through) are wordless, you also have to make it through annoying moments when characters talk tediously on and on about grand abstractions like Humanity and The Soul.

 Perhaps those scenes would be more forgivable if the script had anything interesting to say about this cybernetic future.
 After all, the main character Major (played by Scarlett Johansson) is basically a human brain connected to a robotic body, so you’d think the movie would find time to explore how much of Major’s human self survives without her old body, or how much free will she retains despite being literally programmed by her corporate masters.